25 Modern Mullet Hairstyles: How-To Guide & Maintenance Tips

 modern mullet haircut

-A professional modern mullet on a guy with straight hair haircut by barber @andrezbarbers
+A professional modern mullet on a guy with straight hair.
+Haircut by barber: @andrezbarbers

 soccer player with an undercut modern mullet

-Modern Mullet Undercut
+Modern Taper Mullet

 modern mullet with thin hair